Police: 3 hurt in Florida mall shooting as shoppers scatter

 Aventura Mall bills itself on its online site as a premier shopping destination in the Miami area and South Florida.

 In May 2020, two people were wounded and taken to a hospital after an argument led to a shooting inside the same mall.
-Aventura police said that shooting also followed an argument in a department store in the complex.
+Police said that shooting also followed an argument.

 Associated Press writer Thalia Beaty in New York contributed to this report.